Something231/Hackpad/README.md

 Just making this to learn a bit more about doing circuit design mostly.

 Repository includes:
-- Kicad files in /Hackpad Project
+- Kicad files in /PCB(kicad)
-- Raw Gerber in /gerber , also in main/gerber.zip
+- Raw Gerber in /gerber , also in CAD/gerber.zip
-- Hackpad case 3d files in stl, step and f3d formats in main
+- Hackpad case 3d files in stl, step and f3d formats in /CAD

 Pcb images:
 <img width="1080" height="795" alt="Screenshot of Schematic" src="https://github.com/user-attachments/assets/2c458894-2ad9-49e0-886e-8db1855c7dbc" />